Food prices up 24 percent in Ebola-hit countries - WFP

 The first round of the survey of 800 people in Sierra Leone's eastern districts of Kailahun and Kenema showed that people are worse off in terms of food security, despite being the main producing areas.

-"The survey showed that certain families have cut down to one meal a day or that people are eating food that costs less, such as cassava instead of rice," said Byrs.
+"The survey showed that certain families have cut down to one meal a day or that people are eating food that costs less, such as cassava instead of rice," she said.
+(Reporting by Stephanie Nebehay; Writing by Bate Felix; Editing by Janet Lawrence)

-The WFP began distributing food on Friday to 265,000 people in the Waterloo suburb near Sierra Leone's capital of Freetown, an area that has recorded high infection rates, the WFP said.

-"The aim of the distribution is to stabilise quarantined families by giving them enough to eat so that they do not leave their homes to look for food," it said in a statement.